Beth Puma

 When I moved overseas, post graduate degree, I started specializing as an English as an Additional Language teacher.
 At my school, an immersion school for multilingual students with an American high school curriculum, co-teaching was the expectation.
 This school had deeply invested in content and language integrated learning.
 Students were learning the English language alongside grade level expectations across the subjects.
 The stakes felt high.
 Many of our students were emergent bilinguals in 9th grade, with a curriculum gearing them for AP classes.
 I was the EAL specialist for the English, Social Studies, and Art Departments.
 Again, I was off the hook for a while, besides an occasional collaboration with a math teacher.
 At this point I had a fairly large toolbox for teaching vocabulary, but the upper level concepts of math that my co-teachers tried to explain to me gave me the sweats.
 As a co-planner my go to line was "I'm excited you love your content.
 I want to understand the gist, but what does a successful answer sound like?
 That will help me target the language our students need."

-I later traveled to another country and my current school.
-I was now the EAL teacher in Grades 1-5, with 9 different co-teachers.
-Here I was back in elementary school.
+At my next school.
+I was the EAL teacher in Grades 1-5, with 9 different co-teachers.
+Here I was, back in elementary school.
 It is through some of those co-teaching partnerships that I began to fall in love with math.
 For that I am grateful!

-I'll share more in my upcoming blog post.
+I'll share more in my upcoming Part 2.
 Lots of strategies forthcoming!

 0 Comments